 ‘In this dense and quirky volume, Charles Allen unravels the saga of the discovery, a twisted tale of truth and lies that has divided Buddhist scholars for a century.’

-In January 1898 a British landowner, William Claxton Peppé, excavated a large Buddhist brick stupa on his estate close to India’s border to Nepal.
-At a depth of 24 feet he uncovered a huge stone coffer, within which were a number of reliquary vases together with a mass of jewels and gold offerings.
-The opening of the Piprahwa stupa followed on from the discovery nearby of the birthplace of the Buddha (Lumbini) and the legendary city (Kapilavastu) where he had grown into manhood as Prince Sidhartha, but what made this discovery so important was an inscription found on the top of one of the reliquary caskets – declaring it to contain ashes of the Buddha left there by members of his own Sakya clan.
-This news aroused world-wide interest, not least in the Buddhist World, since no other so well authenticated relics of the Buddha had ever been found.
-But almost immediately it became known that a German archaeologist, Dr Anton Führer, working nearby at the same time had not only made bogus claims and faked his results but had also been associated with the dig.
-Führer was quickly unmasked by a British magistrate who himself had a stake in the excavation.
+In 1898, a British landowner, William Claxton Peppé, opened up a large brick stupa on his estate close to India’s border with Nepal.
+Twenty-four feet under the earth he found a stone coffer containing a number of reliquary vases filled with jewels and gold offerings.
+Peppé’s excavation of the Piprahwa stupa took place just after the discovery nearby of the birthplace of the Buddha, Lumbini, and was itself followed by the discovery of the legendary city of Kapilavastu where he had grown into manhood as Prince Siddhartha.
+What was overlooked in the initial excitement was an inscription on one of the Piprahwa caskets, declaring it to contain the ashes of the Buddha left there by members of his own Sakya clan.
+This news aroused worldwide interest.
+Very soon, however, a scandal began to develop when a local British magistrate involved in the excavation accused a German archaeologist, Dr Anton Führer, who himself had a state in the dig, of faking his results and selling bogus relics.

 © Haus Publishing Ltd. 2022